otmanebaha/web-coding-challenge-shops/README.md

 This project aims to implement an app that lists shops nearby.

-It has two parts:
+It has two parts :
-Backend part implemented with spring boot and mongoDB for databases, and Frontend part iplemented with angular 4.
+- Backend part implemented with spring boot and mongoDB for databases, and Frontend part iplemented with angular 4.

 Features :